ab-814/Portfolio/README.md

 # Portfolio

-This repository contains samples of code in different languages as a part of my online resume and portfolio.
+This repository contains core files for my portfolio website.